DiaaAli707/CookWarehouse/README.md

   - This is not a tutorial on how use chalice but rather showing how chalice was used to simplify the process of creating a lambda function and an API
   - Make sure your crednetials are configured prior to deploying, otherwise it will not work.
   - Ignore the directions section in the 3rd picture, I used the same directions for all recipes to make life simple :)
+  - Entire project files aren't posted because I plan to keep working on it